 Meeting national curriculum requirements for swimming and water safety Please complete all of the below: What percentage of your current Year 6 cohort swim competently, confidently and proficiently over a distance of at least 25 metres?
-Due to Covid-19 pandemic and lockdown, scheduled N.B.
-Even though your children may swim in another year please report on their attainment on leaving primary school. school swimming did not take place in the What percentage of your current Year 6 cohort use a range of strokes effectively [for example, front crawl, backstroke and breaststroke]? academic year 19/20 therefore this data is not available.
-What percentage of your current Year 6 cohort perform safe self-rescue in different water-based situations? available.
-Schools can choose to use the Primary PE and Sport Premium to provide additional provision for swimming but this must be for activity over and above the national curriculum requirements.
-Have you used it in this way?
-Notes from 2018-19 academic year: • Current Yr 6 - 3/20 pupils (15%) unable to swim 25m (Sept 2019) • Current Yr 5 - 16/27 (59%) unable to swim 25m (Sept 2019) - this needs to be a priority within funding for 2019- 20.
-2 pupils continue to have fear or water and 1 child is unable to attend swimming for medical reasons.
+N.B.
+Even though your children may swim in another year please report on their attainment on leaving primary school.
+Pupils not achieving NC requirements were targeted for further What percentage of your current Year 6 cohort use a range of strokes effectively [for example, front crawl, backstroke and breaststroke]?
+What percentage of your current Year 6 cohort perform safe self-rescue in different water-based situations? sessions Schools can choose to use the Primary PE and Sport Premium to provide additional provision for swimming but this must be for activity over and above the national curriculum requirements.
+Have you used it in this way? -

-SPORT PREMIUM STRATEGY 2020-21
+SPORT PREMIUM STRATEGY 2022-23